 DAY 5: BARICHARA

 After an early breakfast, you are transferred approximately 90-minutes to the Chicamocha National Park in the municipality of Aratoca.
 With more than 270,000 acres, Chicamocha Canyon is one of the largest in the world.
-It was formed 46 million years ago where there was once a huge lake, allowing the formation of caverns that housed marine animals.
+It was formed 46 million years ago when there was once a huge lake, allowing the formation of caverns that housed marine animals.
 Fossils are still found today.
 The Chicamocha Canyon is an excellent site for flight, accompanied by the majesty of its landscape.
 Gliding for a 20-minute thrilling tandem flight.
-Takeoff begins at the top of this majestic canyon where flight conditions are ideal for soaring on hot air currents.
-After landing on the beaches of the Chicamocha River, you will transfer to the rafting put in where you will receive the guide’s safety debrief.
+Takeoff begins at the top of this majestic canyon, where flight conditions are ideal for soaring on hot air currents.
+After landing on the beaches of the Chicamocha River, you will transfer to the rafting area, where you will receive the guide’s safety debrief.
 Rafting in the Chicamocha is an experience that you will never forget.
-The Chicamocha River has rapids of class IV and is classified as advanced so you must know how to swim.
+The Chicamocha River has rapids of class IV and is classified as advanced, so you must know how to swim.
 During the 90-minute rafting adventure, you will see parts of the Chicamocha Canyon that are not accessible by car.
 At the end of the rafting, join your vehicle for the 20-minute transfer to Jordan where you will stop for a traditional lunch.
 CASA YAHRI – (B,L,D)